domstolene/da-otel-agent/README.md

 Self-registered as "da-otel-agent-service" at the OTEL Configuration Service
 ```

-Now getting the available configurations from the service will yield:
+Now getting the available configurations from the service will a JSON array with all the agent configurations:

 ```
 curl -s -X GET http://localhost:8080/agent-configuration | jq [
   {
     "serviceName": "da-otel-agent-service",
-    "sampleRatio": 0,
+    "sampleRatio": 0.1,
-    "sampler": "always_off"
+    "sampler": "parentbased_always_on"
   }
 ]
 ```